hpcleuven/VscDocumentation/source/leuven/mfa_quickstart.rst

    .. figure:: mfa_quickstart/firewall_link_mfa.PNG
       :align: left
       :alt: firewall_link_mfa
 #.
-Copy-paste the provided link in a browser and follow it.
+Copy-paste the provided link in a browser and follow it;
+   highlighting the link with your mouse is sufficient to copy the URL to your clipboard.
+Avoid using CTRL-C, or it will send a SIGINT signal interrupting your process, instead of performing a copy operation.
-   You should end up on a login page of your university or association.
+   Once you paste the link in your browser, you end up on a login page of your university or association.
    For KU Leuven this will be the idp page:

    .. _idp_page: